Non-descriptive links

 Don't

-Don't use generic content without addtional context.
+Do not use generic content without additional context.

 Non-descriptive links